Flushing Oil Concentrate for Diesel and Petrol Engines

-Flushing Oil Concentrate will restore even the dirtiest petrol or diesel engines to pristine cleanliness, and it’s directly helped thousands of people avoid costly rebuilds.
+Designed to restore even the dirtiest petrol or diesel engine to pristine condition using a concentrate that helps thousands of people avoid costly rebuilds.

-Many engines that are well within serviceable amounts of wear, run as if they’re worn out!
-That’s because a perfectly good engine will suffer with poor performance, if the engine is dirty or contains harmful deposits.
-Flushing Oil Concentrate removes the grime and sludge from your engine, leaving it spotless and allowing it to run without all that damaging dirt.
-This results in significant performance improvements!
+Many engines that are well within serviceable amounts of wear, run as if they’re worn out.
+Poor Performance is usually due to a dirty engine because it contains harmful deposits.
+Engine Oil Cleaner removes the grime and sludge.
+Leaving you engine spotless and allowing it to run without all that damaging dirt.
+With this application you will experience significant performance improvements.

-Flushing Oil Concentrate is THE real-life FIX for sludgy engines, and perking up performance in mid life & older engines.
-It restores FULL cleanliness to all lubricated parts of engines, transmissions & hydraulics.
+Flushing Oil Concentrate is best real-life fix that perks up performance in midlife & older engines.
+It restores cleanliness to all the lubricated parts, including the following:

 - Dirty Black Oil